 Applicable payments are calculated using the process described in Chapters 3 and 4.
-After the payments are obtained, deductions to the payments are made for the cost of additional assets, modifications to existing assets, required to provide the unregulated service and for materials supplied and other operational costs.
+After the payments are obtained, deductions to the payments are made for the cost of additional assets, modifications to existing assets, required to provide the unregulated service and for materials supplied.
 Net incremental revenue for each non-covered service and for each year is summed.